VILLASframework/documentation/docs/node/guides/lab10.md

 ### A unidirectional path

 **Todo:** Please note, that currently each node must only used once as an input node.
 Using the same node as an input to multiple paths is not possible.
-Please consider using @ref node-type-loopback nodes as a workaround.
+Please consider using [`loopback`](../nodes/loopback.md) nodes as a workaround.

 The configuration file `lab10_uni_path.conf` extends `lab10_nodes.conf` with a path section.
 This example reads samples from node `rpi-1` and forwards them immediately to node `rtds-1`.